Chapter 4 - LA LA Land - Take 1

 Summer of 69 college had come to an end.
 I had no prospects for another record deal in LA, although Frank Slay (Yankee Dollar Producer) invited me to drop by his production office when I got to town.
 My family was now living in Anaheim.
 My Dad had taken a job running a travel division for a bank in Orange country.
 He seemed a lot happier.

-I was surprised that I had to say it, but the answer to his question was I was going to continue pursuing rock and roll and being a songwriter.
+I was surprised that I had to say it, but the answer to his question was...
+I was going to continue pursuing my rock and roll fantasies and creating stories as a songwriter.
 He kind of made a face and grumbled something about “getting serious” about my life.
 I could feel where this was going.
 For some reason he apparently felt that the Yankee Dollar adventure had been a college diversion and now I was supposed to get serious about life, whatever that meant.

 Instead of getting angry, I said one of the few things I ever said to him that resulted in the conversation shifting.
 I told him for years he had dogged me about being something else than I was.
 It wasn’t direct, but it felt implied that I did not have his approval.
 So this time I said, “I’ve heard your complaints about me for a while.
 You tell me who I should be that you would approve of.
 A doctor, lawyer etc.”